Actively Recruiting

 You may qualify if you...

-• No spontaneous breathing during the diaphragm function assessment.
+• No spontaneous breathing during the assessment

-• Written parental informed consent obtained.
+• Written parental informed consent

-• Each patient may participate only once.
+• Each patient may participate only once

 Not Eligible